Detailed Guide: How Many Paragraphs Should an Essay Have?

 4–5

-Suitable for more detailed essays, providing space for stronger argument development.
+Suitable for more detailed short essays that need space for stronger development.

 800–1,000